andersonvioto/multi-select/README.md

           mc-display="displayName" mc-value="value" >
 ```

-*cf-label:* is te text tha will be displayed in the element
+*cf-label:* is the text that will be displayed in the element

 *mc-data:* must be an array object that will populate the options list.